John A. Cherry: Books

-In 1979 he co-authored the first edition of the seminal textbook "Groundwater" with Professor R. Allan Freeze.
-The book helped readers see how the "pieces are connected" and get a more holistic understanding of the complicated subject.
+In 1979, Cherry co-authored the first edition of the seminal textbook "Groundwater" with Professor R. Allan Freeze.
+The book helped readers reach a more holistic understanding of the complicated subject.
 In 1987, he founded the University Consortium for Field-Focused Groundwater Research which consists of 26 principal investigators and 12 core corporate sponsors.
 Currently comprising 16 universities, it gives graduate students the chance to conduct research on contaminated industrial sites, much as John Cherry had done himself before.

 Awards and patents

 In 2020, Cherry received the Stockholm Water Prize.
+He received the M. King Hubbert Award in 1987.

-Cherry plans to use the S$300,000 (USD 222,000) prize money of the Lee Kuan Yew Water Prize to update the "Groundwater" textbook, translating it into different languages and putting it online as a "wiki book".
+Cherry plans to use the S$300,000 (US$222,000) prize money of the Lee Kuan Yew Water Prize to update the "Groundwater" textbook, translating it into different languages and putting it online as a "wiki book".

 He was elected a member of the National Academy of Engineering in 2013 for contributions to understanding contaminant migration and development of engineered systems for groundwater remediation.

 He co-holds several patents, is a Fellow of the Royal Society of Canada, and a Fellow of the Geological Society of America.